navidbahadoran/data-science-spring-2025/README.md

 If you ever need to add more packages to this environment please refer to the [conda documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-pkgs.html#installing-packages).

-Finally open `computer_setup_day/find_secret_code` and run the only cell there.
-It will give you a numerical output.
-Put that output in the textbox at [https://www.erdosinstitute.org/ds-boot-camp-prep](https://www.erdosinstitute.org/ds-boot-camp-prep).
-If you set up the conda env correctly it will tell you that you have it set up correctly!
-Please do this because us figure out who still needs assistance setting up python/jupyter/conda.

 If you are using Visual Studio Code just select erdos_spring_2025 as the kernel when running the notebooks.

 ## Data